SoftwareAG/c8y-docs/content/concepts/introduction-bundle/compatibility-policy.md

 * [Device Integration > Device integration using MQTT](/device-integration/mqtt/)

 However, {{< product-c8y-iot >}} is continually improving the user experience and product capabilities and may improve the API from time-to-time.
-Therefore, applications shall always obey a few basic rules:
+Therefore, web apps shall always obey a few basic rules:

 * Clients shall only use documented API methods and documented behavior.
 Do not rely on undocumented but observed behavior.
 * Clients shall only rely on behavior that is explicitly described in the documentation.
 For instance, clients shall not rely on a sequence of results if no sort order is guaranteed.